emee-dev/oss-donate/README.md

 ## Disclaimer

 Aside the landing page, theme colors.
-I created the rest of the project despite my lack of knowledge.
+I created the rest of the project.
+This project is still `TEST` mode as such should not be used in production environment because security and other advanced features have not been put in place for advanced usage.

 ## Getting Started